Aderinom/eslint-config/readme.md

 Since I keep on making new projects I needed some reusable eslint config.
 That's it.
 As I assume only I will ever use this, i have not bothered uploading it to NPM.

+Anyways, if you are still curious - i think this + vscode is a pretty well working setup.

+This uses:
+Eslint
+Prettier
+React-Refresh
+React-Hooks
+Unicorn

 # How to use?